shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

   <img src="https://shawenyao.github.io/Photos/Light/hack.jpg" />
 </div>

-To my great surprise, the paper scrolls do an extraordinarily good job at getting rid of the false alarms, by virtue of limiting the range of the sensor's visibility.
-Furthermore, ever since I accidentally left them pointing upward one time, the system has literally turned a blind eye to my cat's loitering - yet another unexpected yet delightful side effect.
+To my great surprise, a simple scroll of paper works wonders at getting rid of the false alarms, by virtue of limiting the range of the sensor's visibility.
+Furthermore, ever since I accidentally left it pointing upward one time, the system has literally turned a blind eye to my cat's loitering - yet another unexpected but delightful side effect.

 ## Appendix
 ### Code repository